fedluc/HSMC/README.md

 * hsmc_chem_pot: analyze output for the chemical potential obtained via the Widom insertion method
 * hsmc_density: analyze output for the density during the isobaric simulations
 * hsmc_op: analyze output for the order parameter
-* hsmc_pressure: analyze output for the pressure calculations (both virial and thermodynamic).
+* hsmc_pressure: analyze output for the pressure calculations
 * hsmc_rdf: compute the average radial distribution function from the rdf files produced by hsmc
 * hsmc_stat: this module contains a collection of tools for the statistical analysis of the hsmc results.
 These tools include the [blocking method discussed by Flyvberg](https://doi.org/10.1063/1.457480), the calculation of autocorrelation functions and the jackknife estimate for the standard deviation.